ftl/midi2tci/README.md

 midi2tci allows you to control the ExpertSDR software through the TCI protocol using an USB MIDI device.

-This tool is written in Go on Linux.
-It work on Windows and might also work on OSX, but I did not try that out.
+This tool is written in Go on Linux, but it works also on Windows and OSX.

 ## Usage